Dundee Airport: History

 The Dundee to London City route was flown by Dornier 328 aircraft leased from ScotAirways, until January 2011 when ScotAirways near 12-year association with the route came to an end, as CityJet announced the route would be operated on a reduced frequency by its own Fokker 50 aircraft.
 This change caused concern within the business community for the continued viability of the route.
 However following the purchase of ScotAirways by Loganair in July 2011, the Dornier 328 was reinstated on the London City route.

 On 29 May 2007, services to Birmingham and Belfast City operated by FlyWhoosh, using ATR 42 aircraft, started.
 The company, which was effectively only a ticket agent, used the services of a Polish airline White Eagle Aviation (WEA), which based an aircraft at Dundee Airport.
 In December 2007 these services ceased, amid some confusion as to what exactly caused the termination of services.

 On 3 March 2008, Loganair announced that it would recommence the routes that had been operated by FlyWhoosh in May 2008, under the new Flybe franchise.
 Three weekday return flights were introduced between Dundee and Birmingham, with one return flight on Sundays and a daily weekday return flight between Dundee and Belfast City Airport, with one return flight also operating on Sundays.
 The company used Saab 340 aircraft on these routes.

 In October 2012, Loganair announced the closure of flights to Belfast City and Birmingham on behalf of Flybe, because of decline in passengers loads and high fuel costs as the reason for closure, leaving CityJet with its route to London-City as the only scheduled carrier in Dundee.

 December 2013, CityJet announced it would be dropping the last remaining scheduled route from Dundee to London City Airport in March 2014, putting the airport's future in doubt.

 January 2014, HIAL announced that Loganair with its Flybe franchise would take over from City Jet and commence twice-daily flights to London Stansted, once the London City route had withdrawn in March 2014 by City Jet.

 Loganair

 In September 2017 Loganair became an independent airline operating in its own right.
 Experts said this would give the airline more freedom to operate more flights, and speculated that Dundee would figure among these additional flights.
 As of February 2024 the airline currently operates to London Heathrow, Kirkwall & Sumburgh airports, using an ATR 42-500 with capacity of 48 seats.

+On 11 August 2026, Loganair announced that it would end all services on 23 October 2026.